FBI Most Wanted: Alleged New Jersey Murderer Caught At Maryland Traffic Stop

 PRINCE GEORGE’S COUNTY, Md.
 (WJZ) — The suspect wanted for a 2014 murder in New Jersey who was added to the FBI’s Ten Most Wanted Fugitives list was arrested by Prince George’s County patrol officers at a traffic stop Thursday morning.

-Lamont Stephenson was being sought for his alleged involvement in the murder of his fiancee and her dog in their Newark, New Jersey apartment, on October 17, 2014.
+Lamont Stephenson was being sought for his alleged involvement in the murder of his fiancee and her cat in their Newark, New Jersey apartment, on October 17, 2014.

 Stephenson was charged with homicide in New Jersey on November 3, 2014.